Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Focus on the joy of nursing and bonding with your baby, not the bumps that will soon disappear.

-With some practical care and a lot of love, you and your baby can power through this short phase together!
+With some practical care and a lot of love, you and your baby can power through this temporary phase together!

 Common Baby Acne Breast Milk Questions